0101shift/Project_OAK/README.md

 ## 🚩 Version History

+### V0.2 (Engineering Sample2 - Planned)
+- Button circuit connectivity update
+- Remove the transistor configuration and connect the LED matrix directly to the MCU pins
+- Remove battery monitoring circuit (to reduce power consumption)
+- Push button components to be moved towards the inner circle to avoid mechanical collision
+- Remove Top Silk graphics
+- Increase the main board dimension in the Y-direction, both sides equal to the STARP V0 board dimension
+- Replace 0E with net-tie to LED matrix section
+- DNP UART resistors

 ### V0.1 (Engineering Sample - Field test WIP)
-- Changed RTC from RX8130CE to RV-8263-C7 due to component unavailability
+- Changed RTC from RX8130CE to RV-8263-C7 due to component unavailability.
-- Performed several rework on the main board to resolve design issues.
+- Performed several reworks on the main board to resolve design issues.
 Rework instructions are documented in the [Project_OAK_MAIN_BRD_V0.1_Rework](Reworks/V0.1/README.md).
-- Cell voltage monitoring with LED indication is not implemented in V0.1.
-It will either be upgraded or completely removed in V0.2.
+- ~~Cell voltage monitoring with LED indication is not implemented in V0.1.~~ (It will be completely removed in V0.2)
 - With minimal rework, V0.1 functions as expected.
-Field testing is on going to evaluate circuit behavior.
+Field testing is ongoing to evaluate circuit behaviour.

 ### V0 (Initial Design - Unreleased)
 - Initial board design consists of ATmega328PB MCU, RX8130CE RTC, 36 LEDs (12H + 24M) & 2032 coin cell holder